-Keep Mason Bees and other native bees this spring!
+Keep Mason Bees and other Native Bees to improve your pollination!

 While supplies last

 We only ship adult Mason Bee (Osmia lignaria propinqua) pupae to the Intermountain West within the United States.
-Cocoons will begin to be shipped in December 2013.
+Cocoons will be shipped beginning January 2015.

 While supplies last